The History of Granny’s Quick Lemon Curd

 - Seal with lids immediately.

-It can be used just like jam so spread on scones, bread, croissants, Scotch pancakes, waffles etc.
+It is delicious spread on scones, bread, croissants, English muffins, Scotch pancakes, waffles, etc.

-Alternatively you use it as an ingredient in cakes, cookies, tarts, cheesecakes, swirl it into yogurt and ice cream, make lemon meringue pie or any number of desserts!
+Alternatively, you can use it as an ingredient in cakes, cupcakes, American muffins, cookies, tarts, cheesecakes, lemon meringue pie, sponge puddings, etc.

 - Lemon Curd Muffins